If you’re raising bilingual children, it’s easy to feel like we aren’t doing enough for each language or any aspect of parenting, really.

 You aren’t late, and you’re exactly where you need to be.

-For each family, the right time to start raising multilingual kids is different, because our circumstances are unique.
+For each family, the right time to start raising bilingual children is different because our circumstances are unique.

 Some mothers and fathers have read all of the bilingual parenting books before their kids were born.
 On the other hand, some people (like my husband) have no intention of starting.

-Other families start their bilingual journey when a grandparent or nanny cares for the child or the child attends immersion school.
+Other families start their bilingual journey when a grandparent or nanny cares for the child or attends immersion school.

-Immigrant parents like mine gave up on teaching a second language, but many adults in our generation are learning a “new” language with our children.
+Immigrant parents like mine gave up on teaching a second language, but many adults in our generation are learning a “new” language with their children.

-God has a plan for everything, and language opportunities will come at the right time.
+God plans everything, and language opportunities will come at the right time.

-And when your kids aren’t acquiring other languages, they are learning plenty of other important skills.
+And when your kids aren’t acquiring other languages, they learn other important skills.

 2. Every step is necessary